Xonshiz/comic-dl/ReadMe.md

 **Command You Gave** : What was the command that you used to invoke the script?

-**Expected Behaviour** : After giving the above command, what did you expect shoud've happened?
+**Expected Behaviour** : After giving the above command, what did you expect should've happened?

 **Actual Behaviour** : What actually happened?